 There are tons of easy annuals to grow from seed.
 In fact, some of the most popular garden flowers can be started from seeds.
-If you want to grow your own flowers, then this is for you.
 In this post, I will share a list of my favorite easy-to-grow flower seeds.

 13 Easy Annuals To Grow From Seed

 There’s no order to this list of annuals, but I’ve broken it down into two sections.
 First, I list the easiest flower seeds to grow indoors.
 The second section is for seeds that are easier to start outdoors by direct sowing them into the garden.

 The annual flowers list in this section are the easiest flowers to grow from seed indoors.
 You certainly could direct sow some of the seeds in this section.
 But, over the years I have found that the best way to grow these flowers from seeds is to start them indoors.
 Here’s my list of the best flowers to start indoors…

 1. Marigold – Marigolds aren’t only beautiful, they attract beneficial insects to the garden.
 They’re also extremely easy annuals to grow from seed.
 To ensure that you have plenty of plants, it’s best to start the seeds indoors 6-8 weeks before last frost in the spring.
 My favorite varieties to grow are french marigold and Crackerjack